Firstset/fogo-community-ansible/roles/node_bootstrapping/README.md

 - Installs Prometheus node exporter for monitoring
 - Whitelists Prometheus server for metrics collection

+Here's an example for a playbook that uses this role:

 ```yml
 - name: Bootstrap Fogo Validator Node
   hosts: all